Guide

 How to pay your employees' superannuation

-1. Ask your employees to choose a super fund or savings account
+1. Ask your employees to choose a super fund or retirement savings account

 2. Check the super fund details

-• Tax file number (TFN) – usually nine digits
+• tax file number (TFN) – nine-digit identifier

-• Unique superannuation identifier (USI) – a unique code assigned to each super product
+• unique superannuation identifier (USI) – specific code for each super product

-• Super fund name – it’s worth double-checking the spelling
+• super fund name – check spelling to avoid rejections

 3. Calculate the superannuation amount